DaPortlyJester/First-Dash-Service/dash-core/src/main/java/org/technojays/first/model/readme.md

 - game_id: game system id
     - integer
     - foreign key
+- start_time: start time of this competition
+    - timestamp
+- end_time: end time of this competition
+    - timestamp

+### Competition Types
+Types of competitions
+#### Fields
+- id: system id for this event
+    - integer
+    - primary key
+- info: info about this competition type
+    - hstore

 ### Events
 An event describes the timeframe for competitions and celebrations that are managed together